 The study utilizes a quantitative research approach, involving the distribution of a survey questionnaire directly to tourists.
 The findings from this research serve to validate the theoretical model.
 A pilot test was carried out with 30 participants in Ho Chi Minh City to assess the questionnaire's validity and reliability.
 The sample selection follows the convenience sampling method.
-The convenience sampling method is used to collecting the study data because it is effective and appropriate for contact with the target audience for this survey, namely tourists living and working in Ho Chi Minh City who have previously booked accommodation services on online travel agency websites/apps and have consulted online reviews/comments on these websites/apps before making a booking decision.
+The convenience sampling method is used to collecting the study data because it is effective and appropriate for contact with the target audience for this survey, namely tourists living and working in Ho Chi Minh City who have previously booked accommodation services on online travel agency websites/apps and have consulted online reviews/comments on these websites/apps before making a booking decision (Kim et al., 2020).
 To access the target audience, the sampling method was carried out directly and on-site at tourist attractions in Ho Chi Minh City, including: Nguyen Hue Walking Street, Independence Palace, Bach Dang Pier, Ho Chi Minh City Post Office, and Tao Dan Park.

 The research scale was adapted from previously published studies.
 Each participant completed the assessment using a five-point Likert scale from "strongly disagree" (1) to "strongly agree" (5).
-Information credibility consisted of four items developed by Ahmad et al. (2020) and three items for information quality.
-Information quantity consisted of three items developed by Lin et al. (2013).
-Lin et al. (2013) developed five items for reviewer expertise; product ranking consisted of two items developed by Filieri and McLeay (2014).
-Cheung et al. (2008) and Lin et al. (2013) developed four items for Information adoption; attitude consisted of three items developed by Ahmad et al. (2020) This research developed three items for subjective norms, and purchase intention consisted of five items.
+Information credibility consisted of four items developed by Le (2018).
+Lin et al. (2013) developed three items for information quantity, five items for reviewer expertise; product ranking consisted of two items developed by Filieri and McLeay (2014).
+Cheung et al. (2008) and Lin et al. (2013) developed four items for information adoption; three items for attitude, three items for subjective norms, and purchase intention consisted of five items developed by Le et al. (2018).
 A total of 320 questionnaires were collected from August, 2023, to October, 2023, of which 286 questionnaires were valid and 34 responses were rejected because they did not meet the study's eligibility criteria.

-The questionnaire includes the following categories, each assessed using a five-point Likert scale from "strongly disagree" (1) to "strongly agree" (5) in Table 1: (1): Information credibility (four items) obtained from Ahmad et al.(2020); (2): Information quality (three items) obtained from Le and Le (2018); (3): Information quantity (three items) obtained from Lin et al. (2013); (4): Reviewer expertise (five items) obtained from Lin et al. (2013); (5): Product ranking (two items) obtained from Filieri et al. (2014); (6): Information adoption (four items) obtained from Cheung et al. (2009); (7): Attitude (three items) obtained from Le and Le (2018); (8): Subjective Norms (three items) obtained from Le and Le (2018); (9): Purchase intention (five items) obtained from Lin et al. (2013).
+The questionnaire includes the following categories, each assessed using a five-point Likert scale from "strongly disagree" (1) to "strongly agree" (5) in Table 1: (1): Information credibility (four items) obtained from Le et al. (2018); (2): Information quality (three items) obtained from Le and Le (2018); (3): Information quantity (three items) obtained from Lin et al. (2013); (4): Reviewer expertise (five items) obtained from Lin et al. (2013); (5): Product ranking (two items) obtained from Filieri et al. (2014); (6): Information adoption (four items) obtained from Cheung et al. (2009); (7): Attitude (three items) obtained from Le and Le (2018); (8): Subjective Norms (three items) obtained from Le and Le (2018); (9): Purchase intention (five items) obtained from Lin et al. (2013).